origamimagiro/flat-folder/README.md

 ## How to use

 1. Go to [Flat-Folder](https://origamimagiro.github.io/flat-folder/).
+    - Tested to run in Chrome, Firefox, and Safari.
+    - Chrome usually runs slightly faster than Firefox and much faster than Safari.

 2. Upload a crease pattern file in either FOLD, SVG, OPX, or CP file formats.
     - The software will probably have trouble if points in the input file are